jonathanhogg/flitter/docs/install.md

 flitter path/to/some/flitter/script.fl
 ```

-It is recommended to do this in a Python [virtual env](https://docs.python.org/3/library/venv.html).
+It is recommended to do the install into a Python [virtual
+environment](https://docs.python.org/3/library/venv.html) as **Flitter** draws
+in quite a few dependencies.

 If you want to live on the bleeding edge, then you can install from the current
 head of the `main` branch with: